Leg Length Discrepancy and Short Right Leg Syndrome

 Discussion of Short Right Leg Syndrome Assessment in the Context of Remedial Therapy

-The effects of SRLS first came to my attention treating tightness, injury and pain in the back line of the lower limbs.
-Correlating forward rotation of the hip with tightness in the soft tissue of the SIJ, in turn blocking energy flow down the backline of the lower limb, causing thickening and tightening through the fascia and connective tissue.
-This was long before I was aware of the short leg condition.
+The effects of Short Right Leg Syndrome (SRLS) first came to my attention treating tightness, injury and pain in the back line of the lower limbs.
+Correlating forward rotation of the hip in the Sagittal plane with binding and tightening of the SIJ, in turn blocking energy flow down the backline of the lower limb, causing thickening and tightening through the fascia and connective tissue.
+This was long before I was aware of the dominant genetic trait of a structurally short right leg.
 I simply assumed it had to do with loading and activity patterns beyond my understanding.
-The first success came clearing a chronic Plantar Fasciitis condition by normalising the hip posture through stretching chronically tight hip flexors.
+The first success came resolving a chronic Plantar Fasciitis condition by normalising left hip posture through stretching chronically tight hip flexors.
 Why the left hip was pushed into anterior rotation remained a mystery until I learned of SRLS and realised hip rotation is an anatomic adjustment to reduce pelvic tilt.
-This is not to say a subject having legs of equal or near equal length cannot have a rotated hip and suffer the same fascial tightening down the backline but that is a hypothetical scenario that I really do not sight in practice.
+This is not to say a subject having legs of equal or near equal length cannot have a rotated hip and suffer the same fascial tightening down the backline but that is a hypothetical scenario I do not see.
 Interestingly, the most common unforced injury in AFL football is the torn left hamstring and every second or third player on the pro-tennis circuit has Rock tape down the back of their left hamstring.

 Lower limb symptoms of thickening and tightening down the backline are not exclusively left sided.
-Right lower limb instances are sighted too due to an acute state of dysfunction in the Lumbro-Sacral region from the Ride Sided Mechanism.
+Right lower limb instances are sighted too due to an acute state of dysfunction in the Lumbro-Sacral region as described by the Right Lower Limb Mechanism.
 While it is hypothetically possible for bilateral backline dysfunction through the lower limbs, it is not common.
 Once symptoms become acute causing high degrees of tightness, pain and possible injury, it is almost always clearly a right or left sided issue.
 Left sided cases being the most common presentation.

 Where there is a short leg, with every step taken during the course of their life, the right foot stepping through does not immediately find the ground...even after tilting and rotating compensation through the pelvis, the right foot falls short by a mere fraction of a millimetre and there is an infinitesimal hesitation while the leg is held at the hip until contact with the ground.
-I call this the Pendulum Effect which sets up holding patterns through the musculature of the hip.
+I call this the Pendulum Effect generating unconscious holding patterns through the musculature of the right hip.
 Rotation in the right Ilio-Femoral joint will be slightly restricted compared to the opposite side.
 The left foot plants confidently.
 The right foot fall is lighter and hesitant.
-The right hip is usually level and Adductor Longus will be tight.
-The right hip is rigid when tractioning inferiorly from the ankle.
+The right hip is usually level in the Sagittal plane, with tightness and pain on palpation along the Iliac Crest, tightness and tenderness in the right QL's, and Adductor Longus will be tight.
+The right hip is noticeably rigid like a block of wood when tractioning inferiorly from the ankle.
 The left hip is soft and giving.

 Contributing to rigidity through the right side is right leaning pelvic tilt that geometrically opens lumbar disk spacing on the right and closes it on the left.
 Vertebral surfaces rather than being parallel, become wedge shaped opening to the right.
 This encourages mild disk bulging to the right causing a tenderness and tightness palpating the right QL's.
 Rarely catastrophic but frequently encountered it contributes to right sided rigidity through the pelvis.
 I note SIJ pain and dysfunction correlates with more acute levels of this condition in the lumbar region.
 This degree of dysfunction will cause tightening and thickening down the back line of the lower limb.

 Another factor at the right hip is loss of gluteal stabilisation on the left side.
-Glute Medius provides a canter-levered downward force on the pelvis when the right foot lifts. ue to energetic blockage at the left SIJ from hip rotation
+Glute Medius provides a canter-levered downward force on the pelvis when the right foot lifts off the ground.
+Due to energetic blockage at the chronically twisted and bound left SIJ from anterior hip rotation, the left gluteal musculature is inactive and Piriformis in spasm.
+Loading to stabilise the hips when walking is shunted to the left TFL (causing tightness and pain in the distal portion of the left ITB) and right QL's.

-The varying degree of dysfunction or otherwise is wide ranging individually and no one description fits all cases.
-Some subjects are virtually unaffected, exhibiting no adverse symptoms while at the other end of the spectrum, lives and careers have been shattered by it.
+The varying degree of dysfunction from Short Right Leg Syndrome is wide ranging individually and no one description fits all cases.
+Some subjects are virtually unaffected, exhibiting no adverse symptoms while at the other end of the spectrum, lives and careers have been shattered by it and forced into retirement from active life.
 Treatment of the symptoms aided by exercise and stretching can prove sufficient to avoid acute conditions but an underlying sub-acute state of tightness and restriction remains.
-The effects of treatment often temporary and limited need to be undertaken regularly to maintain tolerable comfort levels.
+The effects of treatment often temporary and limited need to be practised regularly to maintain tolerable comfort levels.

 Lifestyle, work, diet and gender do play a part.
-Females with a plant based diet regularly practising yoga and meditation that do not load their bodies with heavy exercise are more likely to have highly flexible joints and relaxed muscle tone.
+Females with a plant based diet regularly practising yoga and meditation that do not load their bodies with heavy exercise and do not stand all day long are more likely to have highly flexible joints and relaxed muscle tone.
 Energy flow in their bodies can flow smoothly despite high range postural aberrations through the pelvis from SRLS.
 It is a different story for a testosterone loaded meat eating male who performs heavy physical training.

 Maintaining a high degree of flexibility through the pelvis and good muscle tone is preventative.
+Yoga gurus and dancers manage it well.
+Most others do not.
 Few of us are sufficiently motivated or prepared to put in the time necessary to achieve this.
+Also too, as symptoms escalate with age, we often find the restrictions of age, degenerating joint condition, declining health (which can be attributed to the effects of the Pelvic Block on internal health) are barriers to our ability to perform adequate physical activity to manage the condition.

 Use of a small adjusting shim under the heel of the short leg, can rapidly reduce discomfort in acute cases.
 Lumbar conditions that may be the result of prior injury, as well as, the leg length discrepancy often respond quickly in a matter of days.
 I have had a number of cases now where ongoing back pain was being attributed the injury where, in fact, it was ongoing aggravation from the pelvic asymmetry that was more to blame.
 Physical therapy treatment only gave temporary relief until fitting a heel lift to reduce the leg length discrepancy.